saasbook/hw-sinatra-saas-wordguesser/docs/part_1_hangperson.md

 letters, they win; otherwise they lose.
 (Guessing the same letter repeatedly is simply ignored.)

+* A letter that has already been guessed or is a non-alphabet character is considered "invalid", i.e. it is not a "valid" guess

 To make the game fun to play, each time you start a new game the app will actually retrieve a random English word from a remote server, so every game will be different.
 This feature will introduce you not only